mfigurski80/SentimentAPI/readme.md

 Analytics goals

-- [x] Dockerfile for supporting analytics mysql database
-	- [ ] Decide on database type (nosql?)
-	- [ ] Figure out how to restrict permissions (is there a way to do write only?)
+- [x] Add identity token to parameters
-- [ ] Mutate graphql points for writing to analytics
+- [ ] Add sentiment database in mysql.
+Transition to new structure
-- [ ] Deploy database
+- [ ] Add request identity log
 - [ ] Update graphapi in cluster

+Caching goals:

+- [ ] Comprehensive Caching solution
+	- [ ] Put it in client
+	- [ ] Cache points
+	- [ ] Cache tweets
+	- [ ] Potentially cache by sql query?

 And if this ever blows up:

 - [ ] Cool image-based integration tests?
 - [ ] Unit tests on packages?
-- [ ] Comprehensive Caching solution
-	- [ ] Probably make a cache package
-	- [ ] Read and write from point cache in resolvers